Electrical Work Pricing Guide

 With older homes, the electrical service usually has 60-amp panels that are underrated.
 Most homes require at least 100 amps with newer homes needing 200 amps or more.
 Proper amps ensure you won’t be tripping circuit breakers or overloading outlets.
 You can find out the amperage in your home in the following ways:

 - Count the number of wires that emerge from the underground conduit.
 You need three to get a 240-volt system.

 - The manufacturer’s data plate and the main circuit breaker will give the max amps of the main electrical panel.

-The average cost to install a home generator is $3,500, with most spending $2,500 to $7,000 with the installation.
-A Generac home back-up generator starts at $2,000, and professional installation ranges from $500 to $1,000.
+The average cost to install a home generator is $6,000 to $11,000, including the generator.
+A Generac home back-up generator starts at $2,000, and professional installation ranges from $3,000 to $5,000.
 Pricing varies by system size, electrician costs, and local building codes.

 Cost to Install or Replace an Electrical Switch

 The cost for an electrician to install a new light switch ranges from $150 to $200 for a single pole switch, to $100 to $250 for a new three-way switch.
 To replace an electrical switch, expect to spend about $80 to $120 on average.